Japonisme: Artists and Japonisme

 Ukiyo-e prints were one of the main Japanese influences on Western art.
-Western artists were inspired by different uses of compositional space, flattening of planes, and abstract approaches to color.
+Western artists were inspired by the different uses of compositional space, flattening of planes, and abstract approaches to color.
 An emphasis on diagonals, asymmetry, and negative space can be seen in the works of Western artists who were influenced by this style.

 Vincent van Gogh

-Vincent van Gogh's interest in Japanese prints began when he discovered illustrations by Félix Régamey featured in The Illustrated London News and Le Monde Illustré.
+Vincent van Gogh's interest in Japanese prints began when he discovered illustrations by Félix Régamey featured in The Illustrated London News and Le Monde illustré.
 Régamey created woodblock prints, followed Japanese techniques, and often depicted scenes of Japanese life.
 Van Gogh used Régamey as a reliable source for the artistic practices and everyday scenes of Japanese life.
 Beginning in 1885, Van Gogh switched from collecting magazine illustrations, such as Régamey, to collecting ukiyo-e prints which could be bought in small Parisian shops.
 He shared these prints with his contemporaries and organized a Japanese print exhibition in Paris in 1887.

 Van Gogh's Portrait of Père Tanguy (1887) is a portrait of his color merchant, Julien Tanguy.
 Van Gogh created two versions of this portrait.
 Both versions feature backdrops of Japanese prints by identifiable artists like Hiroshige and Kunisada.
 Inspired by Japanese woodblock prints and their colorful palettes, Van Gogh incorporated a similar vibrancy into his own works.
 He filled the portrait of Tanguy with vibrant colors as he believed that buyers were no longer interested in grey-toned Dutch paintings and that paintings with many colors would be considered modern and desirable.

 Alfred Stevens

-The Belgian painter Alfred Stevens was one of the earliest collectors and enthusiast of Japanese art in Paris.
+The Belgian painter Alfred Stevens was one of the earliest collectors and enthusiasts of Japanese art in Paris.
 Objects from Stevens' studio illustrate his fascination with Japanese and exotic knick-knacks and furniture.
 Stevens was close with Manet and to James McNeill Whistler, with whom he shared this interest early on.
 Many of his contemporaries were similarly enthused, especially after the 1862 International Exhibition in London and the International Exposition of 1867 in Paris, where Japanese art and objects appeared for the first time.

 From the mid-1860's, Japonisme became a fundamental element in many of Stevens' paintings.
 One of his most famous Japonisme-influenced works is La parisienne japonaise (1872).
 He realized several portraits of young women dressed in kimono, and Japanese elements feature in many other paintings of his, such as the early La Dame en Rose (1866), which combines a view of a fashionably dressed woman in an interior with a detailed examination of Japanese objects, and The Psyché (1871), wherein on a chair there sit Japanese prints, indicating his artistic passion.